 A very vital part of the automation transition is to document the automation sequences you have loved in your house over the years.
 To me, this is the most important, as it will cause you the most headaches when you replace the system.
 If you know what parts of your automation system you loved with LiteTouch, and what are some things you were left wanting, let the installers know and document it so during the installation they are mindful of your desires and can setup the best possible system for you.
 If you forget or you feel like you will change your mind, don’t worry, automation programming can change over time, and remember with Loxone and TSB Loxone Training you can easily make those program changes from your phone or computer.

-Finally, all installers will need to know whether the wire running to your keypads has 3 conductors or 4.
+Finally, when you’re replacing LiteTouch installers will need to know whether the wire running to your keypads has 3 conductors or 4.
 LiteTouch keypads require 3-wire cable to run but LiteTouch recommended installers run 4-conductor wire to their keypads just in case.
 When you open your keypad, you will see 3 cables connecting to the keypad.
 This does not mean your cable is a 3-conductor, look carefully at the wire from which those 3 wires are coming from, and you may notice a 4th wire that was cut.
 You can see this cut wire in Figure 2 below.
 If that is the case, you have a 4-conductor so you can be happy.
 Why should you be happy?
 Well, the number of wires that were used during the installation of your system will limit your choices in which automation system you can upgrade to.
 To read more about some different LiteTouch replacement options you can read TSB LiteTouch Series 4: LiteTouch Replacement Options.
 Short story: 4-conductor = best options.

 Figure 2.
 LiteTouch Keypad Wire with 4th Conductor Cut Off